Skip to main content

 Deviations from the standard of care can be subtle or overt.
 They can range from a provider failing to order a complete thyroid panel before initiating a weight loss program to prescribing testosterone without also monitoring and managing its conversion to estrogen.

-A program that promises results without explaining the physiological mechanisms, or dismisses your reported as insignificant, is demonstrating a concerning departure from professional responsibility.
+A program that promises results without explaining the physiological mechanisms, or dismisses your reported side effects as insignificant, is demonstrating a concerning departure from professional responsibility.
 Recognizing these deviations is the first step in advocating for your safety.
 It requires you to trust your own experience of your body.

 If you feel worse, if new and troubling symptoms appear, or if your existing condition is clearly deteriorating, it is essential to voice these concerns immediately and persistently.
 Your lived experience is a critical data point, as valuable as any lab test, in the assessment of your treatment’s efficacy and safety.